daneedk/com.uc.heimdall/README.md

 - [X] Triggercard when a Arming is delayed.
 - [X] Button to deactivate alarm.
 - [X] Replace current Surveillance Mode device with one with the same functionality but without the flow cards.
-- [ ] Add alarm state indicator to the Deactivate Alarm button.
+- [X] Add alarm state indicator to the Deactivate Alarm button.
 - [ ] Redesign the Dashboard.
 - [ ] ..

+## Version 0.0.14
+* Added alarm state indicator to Alarm Off Button

 ## Version 0.0.13
 * Replaced Surveillance Mode device with new one that has the same functionality minus the trigger and condition flow cards
-* Fixed greyed-out 'Deactivate alarm button' (Needs removing and adding of the device)
+* Fixed greyed-out 'Deactivate alarm button' (Needs removing an adding of the device)

 ## Version 0.0.12
 * Added triggercard that fires when the Surveillance Mode changes.